18-year-old arrested after body of newborn found in trash

 "We noticed their gate open, and there was a gentleman and all the cement was wet and he was there scrubbing, it was then that I knew that baby was in the garbage can in that person's backyard," said neighbor Cheri Krueger.

 Detectives said the mother's mental state is a mystery.
-They do not know why she chose the deliver the child alone.
+They do not know why she chose to deliver the child alone.

 They said after getting rid of the body, she carried on with class at Clovis Community College like nothing happened.